Effective AGM Belief Contraction: A Journey beyond the Finitary Realm (Technical Report): AGM Contraction

 \begin{tabbing} kkkkkk\= hhhhhghjhkhkjkjhjkhjhjjhjhjhjkjk\= hjhjhhh\kill \cp[1] \> $\kb \dotmin \varphi = \Cn{\kb \dotmin \varphi}$ \> (closure) \\ \cp[2]\> $\kb \dotmin \varphi \subseteq \kb$ \> (inclusion) \\ \cp[3]\> If $\varphi \not \in \kb$, then $\kb \dotmin \varphi = \kb$ \> (vacuity) \\ \cp[4]\> If $\varphi \not \in \Cn{\emptyset}$, then $\varphi \not \in \kb \dotmin \varphi$ \> (success) \\ \cp[5]\> $\kb \subseteq (\kb \dotmin \varphi) + \varphi$ \> (recovery) \\ \cp[6]\> If $\varphi\equiv\psi$, then $\kb \dotmin \varphi = \kb \dotmin \psi$ \> (extensionality)\\ \cp[7]\> $(\kb \dotmin\varphi)\cap(\kb \dotmin \psi)\subseteq \kb\dotmin{(\varphi\wedge \psi)}$ \> \\ \cp[8]\> If $\varphi\not\in \kb\dotmin{(\varphi\wedge \psi)}$ then $\kb\dotmin{(\varphi\wedge \psi)}\subseteq \kb\dotmin\varphi$ \> \end{tabbing}

 For a detailed discussion on the rationale of these postulates, see \citep{alchourron:partial-meet,gardenfors:flux,hansson:belief-dynamics}.
-The postulates \cp[1] to \cp[6] are called the basic rationality postulates, while \cp[7] and \cp[8] are known as supplementary postulates.
-A contraction function that satisfies the basic rationality postulates is called a rational contraction function.
-If a contraction function satisfies all the eight rationality postulates, we say that it is fully rational.
+A contraction function that satisfies \cp[1] to \cp[6] is called a \emph{rational} contraction function.
+If a contraction function satisfies all the eight rationality postulates, we say that it is \emph{fully rational}.

-There are many different constructions for (fully) rational AGM contraction such as Partial Meet \citep{alchourron:partial-meet}, Epistemic Entrenchment \citep{gardenfors:flux}, and Kernel Contraction \citep{hansson:kernel-contraction}.
-All these functions are characterized by the AGM postulates of contraction.
-For an overview, see \citep{ferme:Book, hansson:belief-dynamics}.
-These contraction functions, however, are rational only in very specific logics, precisely in the presence of the AGM assumptions \citep{flouris:thesis} which includes requiring the logic to be Boolean and compact.
-See \citep{flouris:thesis} for details about the AGM assumptions.

-To embrace more expressive logics, \citet{jandson:towards-contraction} have proposed a new class of (fully) rational contraction functions which assumes the underlying logic to be only Tarskian and Boolean: the Exhaustive Contraction Functions (for basic rationality) and the Blade Contraction Functions (for full rationality).
+There are many different constructions for (fully) rational AGM contraction on classical logics \citep{hansson:belief-dynamics}.
+These contraction functions, however, are not suitable for non-classical logics \citep{flouris:thesis}.
+To embrace more expressive logics, \citet{jandson:towards-contraction} have proposed a new class of (fully) rational contraction functions which only assume the underlying logic to be Tarskian and Boolean: the Exhaustive Contraction Functions (for rationality) and the Blade Contraction Functions (for full rationality).
 We briefly review these functions.

-\begin{definition}[Choice Functions] A \emph{choice function} $\delta: \Fm \to \powerset{\CCT}$ maps each formula $\varphi$ to a set of complete consistent theories satisfying the following conditions:
+\begin{definition}[Choice Functions] A \emph{choice function} is a map $\delta: \Fm \to \powerset{\CCT}$ taking each formula $\varphi$ to a set of complete consistent theories satisfying the following:

 \begin{description} \item[(CF1)] $\delta(\varphi) \not = \emptyset$; \item[(CF2)] if $\varphi \not \in \Cn{\emptyset}$, then $\delta(\varphi) \subseteq \compl{\varphi}$; and \item[(CF3)] for all $\varphi,\psi\in\Fm$, if $\varphi \equiv \psi$ then $\delta(\varphi) = \delta(\psi)$. \end{description}